Kagee/webshop-order-scraper/README.md

 ### Komplett.no

-Tested on xxx orders, xxx items.
+Tested on 80 orders, 155 items.

 Komplett has a weird scrape detector, that makes Firefox give weird transport/TLS errors.
 If this happens, the script shoult thell you to clear all the profile data